greenm01/vb4x/docs/vb4x_specs.md

 Refer to Section 5.5 for handling orphaned assets if a Starbase is abandoned by a fleeing Task Force.

-### 5\.3.2 Fighter Squadrons, Merchant Marine Units, & Shipyards
+### 5\.3.2 Fighter Squadrons & Merchant Marine

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

 Transports are captured and colonists enslaved if their escort fleet was destroyed or the transports were un-escorted at the commencement of hostilities.
 Space Marines never surrender and self-detonate the ship.

-Other Merchant Marine Ships rejoin their surviving escort fleets.
+ETACs and traders rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.

 Like Starbases, Orbital Shipyards are too large and complex to retreat in an expedited manner.
 They are rigged to self-detonate before capture.